sharinglaw.net

 Advice on "applied income."
 More than once I receive calls from distraught family members who find out, long after Title 19 is approved, that they were supposed to pay income to the nursing home, did not, and now owe a large arrearage.
 Read my new article on "After Spending Down" -- what you have to pay the nursing home.

 Great QMB rules!
-"Against all odds" and with the help of the legal services community, the QMB levels have been retained although under attack in 2017.
 "QMB" is a benefit for low-income individuals who receive Medicare.
 An individual is eligible for Medicare at 65 or after 24 months of eligibility for Social Security Disability Income (SSDI) (or sooner, with some disabilities).
-However, Medicare has many gaps and deductibles and the "Part B" (doctor) coverage costs as much as $170.10 or more -- a lot more if someone did not enroll at the usual time.
+However, Medicare has many gaps and deductibles and the "Part B" (doctor) coverage costs as much as $174.70 or more -- a lot more if someone did not enroll at the usual time.
 QMB takes care of this.
 QMB is a "Medicare Savings Plan" that pays the Medicare Part B premium and also pays the copays and deductibles for care from health care providers that participate in Medicaid.
 Someone eligible for QMB is automatically eligible for the Low-Income Subsidy for Medicare Part D (the prescription drug benefit under Medicare) -- which means no premium is paid for the standard prescription drug plan coverage and copays are small or nonexistent.
-The point is that since October 1, 2009, there has been asset test for QMB (in Connecticut) and no estate recovery -- no obligation to repay benefits -- from the recipient's estate at death.
-In Connecticut, any single person receiving Medicare, who has income of $2,389.50 (2022 figures) is eligible.
+The point is that since October 1, 2009, there has been NO asset test for QMB (in Connecticut) and no estate recovery -- no obligation to repay benefits -- from the recipient's estate at death.
+In Connecticut, any single person receiving Medicare, who has income of $2,649 (2024 figures) is eligible.
 Check for updates on the figures at www.CTElderLaw.org.
 The point is -- if an individual has Medicare, and lives in the community, (s)he may not need to worry about complying with the strict income and asset limits of the Medicaid program in order to get medical care and almost all prescriptions covered.
-No more need to worry about the "spend-down" -- no more need to worry about staying under $1,600 per month.
+No more need to worry about the "spend-down" -- no more need to worry about keeping assets under $1,600.
 You apply for QMB with a super-simple form or even online.
 If you are already on Medicaid and eligible for QMB, your case worker should automatically put you in for QMB.
 Caution: don't necessarily drop your supplemental insurance if you have it -- doctors CAN discriminate and decide not to accept you if they don't participate in Medicaid or even if they do but don't want to accept what the QMB will pay.

 Elder Law Answer Book - updated annually.
-I am proud to be co-author of the Elder Law Answer Book (with annual updates) with nationally-recognized author Robert Fleming.
+I am now (2023) sole author of the Elder Law Answer Book (with annual updates), originally the co-author of nationally-recognized author Robert Fleming.
+I DO NOT SET THE PRICES, SO DON'T BLAME ME, but there are always libraries.
 In a straightforward (if you are a lawyer :)) Q&A Format, the Elder Law Answer Book tackles the many different questions that confront those who advise the elderly and their families -- from Medicaid to Veterans Benefits to Wills and Trusts to Retirement Benefits.
 While it isn't necessarily intended for the general public, it should be invaluable to planners, accountants, non-specialists, and others who assist the elderly.
 You can order this book from Wolters Kluwer, Amazon.com, or other booksellers, as well as the annual updates.

-New requirements for conservators - new training course.
+Qualifications for conservators and training course.
 Starting in 2007, many changes were made to the procedures for seeking appointment as conservator.
 Limited conservatorships are preferred, and the court must make specific findings of fact concerning the need for help in each of a list of areas.
 The person for whom conservatorship is sought is entitled to his/her own attorney.
 A conservator generally has to post a bond (purchase insurance) to cover the value of the conserved person's assets.
+The court will ask many questions when deciding if the person who wants to be conservator is "qualified."
 It's complicated and can be expensive.
 The probate court offers a training course (3 hours - link is to sign-up page) for new conservators and has an online "standards of practice" guidebook.
-This office does NOT, in general, take cases that involve "contested" conservatorship applications.

 How to Spend Down.
 When Title 19 (Medicaid) is in the near future (you or a loved one has only enough in remaining assets to pay for a few months of care in a skilled nursing facility or at home), it is important to spend those remaining assets wisely.
 Title 19 is a safety net and does not address all your possible needs.
 See my checklist for, "Getting Ready for Medicaid," for some ideas about wise and practical ways to use those last dollars to protect yourself.
 IF YOU ARE MARRIED, DO NOT ACT upon these ideas without consulting an attorney!!!